MarkusPalcer/AtemSharp/README.md

 - ✅ All core enum definitions ported (50+ enums)
 - ✅ Command architecture with base classes implemented
 - ✅ **Working networking layer** with UDP socket handling
 - ✅ **Command parsing and serialization**
 - ✅ **Core ATEM commands**: Cut, Auto, Program/Preview Input
 - ✅ **State management** for Mix Effects and device info
 - ✅ **Version detection and handshake protocol**
 - ✅ **Complete documentation** and examples
 - ✅ Unit test framework setup
-- 🔲 Complete command implementations (hundreds more commands)
+- 🔲 Complete command implementations
+- 🔲 Unify how commands are initialized (don'T give all commands the whole AtemState but only their relevant sub-object and have that sub-object know its ID)
 - 🔲 Full data transfer functionality
+- 🔲 Full documentation comments
-- 🔲 Hardware validation
+- 🔲 Hardware validation (ie test with ATEM Mini ISO Pro)
 - 🔲 Publish repo to GitHub (and create issues for additional work)
 - 🔲 Publish 0.1 version to NuGet
 - 🔲 Split version aware commands
+- 🔲 Add validation for ranges on serialized command property setters
 - 🔲 Refactoring of the state structure
 - 🔲 Abstraction layer to remove manual creation of commands
 - 🔲 (Real) Sample application
 - 🔲 Publish 1.0 version to NuGet

 ## Contributing